bhusalbiraj/rakshak-ai/README.md

 The system handles the unique challenge that Nepali users write in three very different forms: Devanagari script (नेपाली), Romanized Nepali (nepali), and code-mixed Nepali-English (bro yo totally wrong cha) — often within the same sentence.

+> 💡 All predictions made through the live demo are anonymously logged and will be periodically reviewed, filtered for quality, and added to the training dataset to improve model accuracy over time.

 ---

 ## Detection Categories